TRIQS/triqs/doc/reference/c++/det_manip/contents.rst

    This library is stable, but documentation is still a bit spartan ...

-The purpose of this little class is to regroup standard block manipulations on determinant, used in several QMC.
+The purpose of this little class is to regroup standard block manipulations on determinant, used in several algorithms.

 Given a function :math:`F(x,y)`, and two sets of values :math:`x_i,y_i \ 0\leq i < N`,
-we can define the square :math:`N\times N` matrix
+we can define the :math:`N\times N` square matrix

 .. math::